ookii-dialogs/ookii-dialogs-wpf/README.md

 The included sample application [`Ookii.Dialogs.Wpf.Sample`](sample/Ookii.Dialogs.Wpf.Sample/) demonstrate the dialogs for WPF.
 View the source of this application to see how to use the dialogs.

-N.B.: **Ookii.Dialogs.Wpf** requires the [.NET Core 3](https://dotnet.microsoft.com/download/dotnet-core/3.0).
+N.B.: **Ookii.Dialogs.Wpf.NETCore** requires the [.NET Core 3](https://dotnet.microsoft.com/download/dotnet-core/3.0).
 The included source code is intended for use in Visual Studio.

 ### Windows Forms compatibility